vicdotcom/Computational-Techniques-In-Data-Science/README.md

 # Computational Techniques In Data Science
 This repository documents the implementations, experiments and insights gained in the Computational Techniques in Data Science unit as part of my MSc in Data Science.
+Computational techniques entail modelling stochastic processes which will be done mostly in Python.

+A stochastic process is a mathematical model of systems or phenomena that are uncertain and appear to vary in a random manner over time.
+Because of their random-like nature, future values cannot be known with certainity, instead they must be determined using various computational techniques such as
+of such processes must be modelled special computational techniques such as optimization, simulation, and so on...

+#### Prerequisite: Optimization Methods in Python
+Performing linear and non-linear (deterministic) optimization via SciPy and CvxPy libraries in Python.
+This is just to get familiar with the optimization libraries in Python....and also optimization when all variables are known with certainity (deterministic processes)

-Course content is structured below.
+The rest of course content is as follows:

 | Week | Topics | Content |
 |------|--------|---------|